-- 1. Vehicles refer to all means of transportation other than by foot.
-Examples are cars, trucks, buses, motorcycles, motor scooters, mopeds, bicycles, skates, etc. - 2.
-The provisions within these regulations shall be applicable to all persons who operate or park vehicles on the campus of North Florida Community College at all times. - The responsibility for locating legal parking rests with the operator of the vehicle.
+- 1. The term vehicles refers to all means of transportation other than by foot.
+Examples include cars, trucks, buses, motorcycles, motor scooters, mopeds, bicycles, skates, etc. - 2.
+The provisions within these regulations shall be applicable to all persons who operate or park vehicles on the NFCC campus. - The responsibility for locating legal parking rests with the operator of the vehicle.
 Lack of convenient space will not be considered a valid excuse for violating traffic and parking regulations. - 4.
-All drivers must abide by signs and roadblocks posted by college personnel.
-When traffic cones are blocking a specific parking lot, it is because the lot is designated full or unavailable at that time. - 5.
-All drivers must cooperate with and follow the instructions of personnel designated by the college to assist with traffic control. - Movement of traffic on campus roads is not to be obstructed by stopping in the streets or parking lots for any purpose other than parking or complying with the traffic regulations. - 7.
+All drivers must abide by signs and roadblocks posted by College personnel.
+Traffic cones blocking a specific parking lot designate the lot is full or unavailable at that time. - 5.
+All drivers must cooperate with and follow the instructions of personnel designated by the College to assist with traffic control. - Movement of traffic on campus roads is not to be obstructed by stopping in the streets or parking lots for any purpose other than parking or complying with the traffic regulations. - 7.
 If a vehicle operator observes others parked in violation of the rules and regulations, this should not be construed as evidence that the regulation is no longer in effect or that it is acceptable to park in the same manner. - 8.
 Lack of knowledge of the rules and regulations shall not be a valid excuse for violating any traffic regulation. - 9.
-The speed limit on the North Florida Community College Campus is 15 M.P.H., unless otherwise posted. - 10.
+The speed limit on the NFCC campus is 15 M.P.H., unless otherwise posted. - 10.
 All traffic crashes on the NFCC campus should be immediately reported to the NFCC Security Department. - 11.
-Vehicles in violation of more than one traffic regulation at any one time may be given more than one ticket and/or towed. - 12.
-Illegally parked vehicles may be warned, ticketed, "Booted" and/or towed at the owner's expense. - The college will not be responsible for loss or damage to any vehicle or its contents while operated and/or parked on the campus of North Florida Community College.
+Vehicles in violation of more than one traffic regulation at any one time may be given more than one ticket and/or may be towed. - 12.
+Illegally parked vehicles may be warned, ticketed, "booted," and/or towed at the owner's expense. - 13.
+The College will not be responsible for loss or damage to any vehicle or its contents while operated and/or parked on the NFCC campus.

-- 14. No skateboards, roller skates, roller blades, or other such roller equipped means of transportation will be allowed in the parking lots, on sidewalks, walkways, between and around the buildings, or inside the buildings except when hand carried. - 15.
-Vehicles must observe all traffic signs, stop signs, yield signs, traffic warning signs, traffic safety personnel, and traffic control devices.
+- 14. No skateboards, roller skates, roller blades, or other such roller-equipped means of transportation are allowed in the parking lots, on sidewalks, on walkways, between and around buildings, or inside buildings except when hand carried. - 15.
+Vehicles must observe all traffic signs and traffic control devices.